 The most renowned disciple from Dai Fa Min Kam was the legendary Yuan Kai San.

-Wong Wah Bo’s wing chun legacy stayed in Foshan through Leung Jan’s teachings, to 4 major disciples.
+Wong Wah Bo’s version stayed in Foshan through Leung Jan’s teachings, to 4 major disciples.

-Chan Wah Shun, a student of Leung Jan, became renowned for creating an alternative lineage of wing chun, teaching a different expression of wing chun.
+Chan Wah Shun, a student of Leung Jan, became renowned for creating an alternative lineage of wing chun.